Services and Fees

 - Initial consultation visit with Counseling Services.

-- Center for Women and Men services: sexual assault, gender based harm.
+- Relationship and Sexual Violence Prevention and Services (RSVP) services: sexual violence, gender based harm.

 - X-rays (digital radiography) performed at our facility.